-The Intramural Sports program is open to all fee-paying South Dakota State University students s a perk of their Wellness Center membership.
-Not paying student fees?
+The Intramural Sports program is open to all South Dakota State University students as a perk of their Wellness Center membership.
+Not a student?
 No worries.
-For those not paying fees, faculty/staff, and community members, the Intramural Sports program offers the opportunity to purchase semester-participation passes.
+For faculty/staff, and community members, the Intramural Sports program offers the opportunity to purchase semester-participation passes.
 Each of these passes will allow the individual the opportunity to participate in any and all programming from the Intramural Sports program.

-For Wellness Center members, the Intramural Sports pass costs $25 plus tax per semester.
+For Wellness Center members, the Intramural Sports pass costs $25 per semester.

-For non-members, the Intramural Sports pass costs $75 plus tax per semester.
+For non-members, the Intramural Sports pass costs $75 per semester.